-- To familiarize the various steps involved in the Design Process - To understand the principles involved in evaluating the shape and dimensions of a component to satisfy functional and strength requirements. - To learn to use standard practices and standard data - To familiarize various forces, stresses and strains on several engine components. - To design different automotive components in accordance with standard design procedure and design criteria. - To know the basic design procedure of automotive components

-Classification of design - Engineering materials and their physical properties as applied to design -Selection of materials - Factors of safety in design -Endurance limit of materials - Design for variable loading - Soderberg, Goodman and Gerber relations.
+- To familiarize the various steps involved in the Design Process - To understand the principles involved in evaluating the shape and dimensions of a component to satisfy functional and strength requirements. - To learn to use standard practices and standard data - To familiarize various forces, stresses and strains on several engine components. - To design different automotive components in accordance with standard design procedure and design criteria. - To know the basic design procedure of automotive components design -Selection of materials - Theories of failure - Factors of safety in design -Design for variable loading - Soderberg, Goodman and Gerber relations.